ahsanakhtar91/store-locator/README.md

 #### Q1: What if we want to introduce the back-end and extend the implementaion?
 **A**: The code is written in a way that will allow possible future extension without any need of extensive refactoring.

-#### Q2: How will you handle a situation when there's no store that has the item ordered available?
+#### Q2: How will you handle a situation when there's no store that has the requested product available?
-**A**: Currently, it is implemented like if you select either **Keyboard** or **Mouse** option from product picker drop-down, it shows all of the store markers in red color, because none of the stores (in the stores list) has any of these two items available.
+**A**: Currently, it is implemented like if you select either **Keyboard** or **Mouse** option from product picker drop-down, it shows all of the store markers in red color, because none of the stores (in the stores list) has any of these two products available.

 #### Q3: How will you handle error conditions where the backend server fails to respond with data (e.g the API call fails with server error)?
 **A**: For now, the front-end error in Geolocation is already handled in the app (shows a red banner on the top).
 After introducing the back-end APIs: